TimotheeGimbert/motuz/README.md

+This README is not correctly readable as displayed on github >>> open it locally

 1) At the root, create index.html and a directory /src containing index.js (/src/style, /src/assets, /src/assets/images, /src/assets/fonts, etc ...)

 2) Inside index.html, place :